Hespian/ParFastKer/README.md

 ## License

-All files are under the MIT license, except for parts of src/MaximumMatching.cpp which were released under the BSD 3-clause license
+All files are under the MIT license, except for  src/MaximumMatching.cpp which was released under the BSD 3-clause license by the original authors